 For most river sports enthusiasts, the arrival of ice on the river marks the end of the paddling season.
-However, in Quebec City the fun is just beginning.
-On Sunday, February 8th, accompanied by hundreds of other spectators, I decided to watch an ice canoeing event for the first time.
+However, in Quebec City, the fun is just beginning.
+Accompanied by hundreds of other spectators, I watched an ice canoeing event for the first time.
 The practice originally started as a means of moving people and goods across the river and has evolved into an extreme sport.

 The first sign of the canoe racers’ approach was a loud grinding sound that nearly drowned out the crowd that was gathered along a bank of the St. Lawrence River.
 Tourists and locals stood in the 5° F weather to watch the yearly spectacle.
 The announcer reminded the crowd over the speaker system that ice canoeing has been a part of Quebec’s Winter Carnival since its conception.
 The grinding grew louder as the racers passed in front of me.
 Initially, I had thought that the sound of the approaching boats was made by paddles hitting blocks of ice.
 However, once the racers came into view, I realized that their paddles were still stowed in the boats and that the boats themselves were grinding against the ice.
 The racers were pushing their boats along the top of an ice shelf with their feet, crampons digging into the ice.
 Typically, the racers would keep one leg in the boat, with their outside leg providing propulsion, timed so that each kick coincided with that of their team mates.
 The long canoes lurched over chunks of ice.
 Sometimes, the bow of the boat would rise into the air as the team scaled the ice blocks and the racers in the front of the boat would have to jump in until the bow reached the ice again.